AdMoR/admor.github.io/_posts/2022-08-17-Plotting densely filled images.markdown

   - Again C is removed from B and pushed to the priority list
   - No more intersection exist between C and another polygon, regular operation will resume
 - B, D, O2 and O3 are regular or similar cases

+## Plotting time

+We have now a tiling of our initial image.
+Colors have been sampled.

+Final step is to describe how each shape should be filled and to plot it with the right pen.